 Cut a Piece of Corrugated Plastic Board

 It's up to you to select the height of your lamp.
-For my lamp, the dimensions were of the plastic board was about 30 cm by 5 cm.
+For my light, the dimensions of the plastic board were about 30 cm by 5 cm.

 Reinforce the Plastic Board with a Wire Hanger

 Since the plastic piece was very flimsy, I supported it with two pieces of wire hangers on both sides, leaving room for the screws and bolts, allowing it to be bent to direct the light to where you want it to be.

 For a 30 cm piece, one hanger is usually enough.
 You'll have to straighten it and put it through the holes of the plastic board.
 The ends of each section should be bent to keep them from falling out.